karel-nel/mosaic_relay/README.md

 administrator and visit `/admin/relay_settings` to:

 - generate the bearer token Relay uses to fetch documents;
-- set the document language and page size; and
+- set the document language and page size;
 - choose which Mosaic content sources and safe text fields Relay may ingest; and
 - paste Relay's public widget markup.

 The generated bearer token is shown once.
 Store it in Relay's HTTP source configuration with the document-feed endpoint below.

-Mosaic-specific model and extraction adapters remain code configuration:
+Mosaic-specific model and extraction adapters remain code configuration.
+A standard Mosaic installation can use the defaults; a customized installation can override the models, paths, and Pod schema:

-Applications can still configure Mosaic-specific model and extraction adapters:

 ```ruby
 MosaicRelay.configure do |config|